-Progra Source Uses of Funds Expec ted Amount Available Year 1 Expected Narrative
+Program Source Uses of Funds Expe cted Amount : Available Ye ar 1 Expected Narrative Description

-m of Annual Program Prior Total Amount Description
+of Annual Program Prior Year Total Amount

-Funds Allocation Income \$ Year \$ Available
+Funds Allocation\$ Income \$ Resources \$ Available

-\$ Resour Remainder
+\$ Remainder of

-ces\$ of ConPlan
+ConPlan

 \$

-HOME Federal \$3,031,60 \$900,000 \$0 \$3,931,60 \$13,102,82 The three

-Acquisition 6 6 9 objectives of the

-HOME Program

-Homebuyer are to: expand the

-Assistance supply of decent,

-safe, sanitary, and

-Homeowner affordable

-Rehab housing to very

-low and low-

-Multifamily Rental New Construction Multifamily Rental Rehab New Construction for Ownership TBRA Admin and Planning income individuals; mobilize and strengthen the ability of state and local governments to provide decent, safe, sanitary, and affordable housing to very low- and low- income individuals; and leverage private sector participation and expand the capacity of nonprofit housing providers.
-CDBG Federal Acquisition Admin and Planning Economic Development Housing Public Improvement Public Services \$7,772,03 \$60,000 \$0 \$7,832,03 \$37,731,45 The primary objective of CDBG is the development of viable communities by: providing decent housing; providing a suitable living environment; and expanding economic opportunities.
-Any activity funded by CDBG must meet one of three national objectives: benefit low- and moderate-income persons; aid in the prevention of slums or blight; or meet a particular urgent need.

-HOPWA Federal Housing Case \$1,659,72 0 0 \$1,659,72 \$7,168,209 The Housing

-Management 9 9 Opportunity for

-Persons with AIDS

-Permanent (HOPWA)

-Housing program was

-Placement established by

-HUD to address

-Short Term the specific needs

-Supportive or of low-income

-Transitional persons living

-Housing with HIV/AIDS

-and their families.

-STRMU HOPWA makes

-grants to local

-Supportive communities,

-Services states, and

-nonprofit

-TBRA organizations.

-HOPWA funds

-Admin provide housing

-assistance and

-related

-supportive

-services in

-partnership with

-communities and

-neighborhoods.

-ESG Federal Emergency \$669,980 0 0 \$669,980 \$3,349,900 The Emergency

-Shelter Solutions Grants

-(ESG) program is

-Rapid designed to be

-Rehousing the first step in a

-(with Rental continuum of

-Assistance) assistance to help

-clients quickly

-HMIS regain stability in

-permanent

-Admin housing after

-experiencing a

-housing crisis

-and/or

-homelessness.
+HOME Federal Acquisition \$3,031,606 \$900,000 \$0 \$3,931,606 \$15,278,454 The three objectives of the HOME

+Program are: Expand the supply of

+Homebuyer Assistance Homeowner Rehabilitation Multifamily Rental New Construction Multifamily Rental Rehabilitation New Construction for Ownership Tenant Based Rental Assistance (TBRA) decent, safe, sanitary, and affordable housing to very low and low-income individuals; Mobilize and strengthen the ability of state and local governments to provide decent, safe, sanitary, and affordable housing to very low- and low-income individuals; Leverage private sector participation and expand the capacity of nonprofit housing providers.
+CDBG Federal Acquisition Administration and Planning Housing Economic Development Housing \$7,772,037 \$195,000 \$0 \$7,967,037 \$30,719,697 The primary objective of CDBG is the development of viable communities by: Providing decent housing; Providing a suitable living environment; Expanding economic opportunities.
+Any activity funded with CDBG must meet one of three national objectives: Benefit lowand moderate-income persons; Aid in the prevention of slums or blight; Meet a particular urgent need.

+B 1.15

+Public

+Improvement

+Public Services

+HOPWA Federal Permanent \$1,659,729 \$0 \$0 \$7,168,209 The Housing Opportunity for Persons

+Housing with AIDS (HOPWA) Program was

+Placement established by the U.S. Department of

+Housing and Urban Development

+Short Term (HUD) to address the specific needs of

+Rent, low-income persons living with

+Mortgage, HIV/AIDS and their families.
+HOPWA

+Utility makes grants to local communities,

+Assistance =

+states, and nonprofit organizations.

+(STRMU) HOPWA funds provide housing

+assistance and related supportive

+Supportive services in partnership with

+Services communities and neighborhood.

+Tenant Based

+Rental

+Assistance

+(TBRA)

+Permanent

+Housing in

+Facilities

+Short Term or

+Transitional

+Housing

+FCC Fade of Facilities ¢cc0.000 Ć0 Ć0 ¢660,000 ¢2.670.020 For any and Calletian County (ECC)

+ESG Federal Overnight \$669,980 \$0 \$0 \$669,980 \$2,679,920 Emergency Solutions Grants (ESG)

+Shelter program is designed to be the first step

+in a continuum of assistance to help

+Rapid clients quickly regain stability in